 My friends chose a Ginger Schnapps, dirty martini, and a strawberry sangria that I took a sip of.
 All of them were pretty good as far as I remembered.
 All of their wine choices are $9 and up, so drinks are kind of pricey at this tavern.
 Compared to when I had a $5 beer at the Town Crier Pub last week, you’d need to save up more pennies in order to get your buzz on here.

 Holly and I decided to choose two appetizers and a main to share.
 This way, us intense foodies would get maximum exposure to different varieties of food and try more than one dish (and photograph and blog on the dishes!
-Not that that is the ultimate goal of course ).
+Not that that was the ultimate goal of course 😉 ).

 The first appetizer that we shared was “Lobster Guacamole”.
 It sounded extremely good, especially since we were already drooling about it when we first looked at the menu online.
 However, our high expectations fell short when it turned out that the lobster guac wasn’t what we thought it would be.
 I expected that the appetizer would be extremely hot, creamy, with large pieces of lobster embedded into the guac.
 Now that I think about it, guacumole is usually served cold, but it just didn’t fit my expectations.
 The chips were very crunchy, but I don’t think the whole app tied in together very well.
 The lobster pieces were fresh at least.

 Wow!
 I just looked at the price of the Lobster Guac again and omg, $17.95.
 That is so expensive!
 Totally not worth it.
 And the description says that the crisp tortillas would be warm.
 They so weren’t!
 The whole dish was cold!